 The strategies used to improve gross revenue receipts - the denominator of the operating ratio - are elaborated in the next paragraph.
-As for the bringing down of working expenses -the numerator - it was achieved through measures such as the freeze on filling up vacancies, improving technical efficiency etc. (details are provided in subsequent paragraphs).
+As for the bringing down of working expenses - the numerator - it was achieved through measures such as the freeze on filling up vacancies, improving technical efficiency etc. (details are provided in subsequent paragraphs).
 To improve efficiency the IR adopted following strategies:

 The IR took several initiatives at technology up-gradation and modernisation.
 These include (a) introduction of modern signalling and telecommunications technology in order to enhance safety, and enhancing line capacity (b) improving operating efficiency of freight transportation through the introduction of Freight Operating Information System (c) the complete computerisation of control office, Coaching Operations Information Systems and interfacing of both these systems with the National Train Enquiry System so as to directly benefit passengers and other rail users (Yadav, 2006: 2).
 Increased use of technology resulted in improving technical efficiency in provision of services.
 In addition, the IR also focused on the sub-strategy capacity enhancement and ensured better capacity utilization.
 Through enhanced axle load and reduction in turnaround time of wagons by 14 percent, the IR increased wagon capacity available per day by 36 percent (KPMG, 2007: 4).
-This improved capacity enabled it to take advantage of the improved economic environment (see below).
 Due to the rapid uptake of technology the IR bagged IT Transformation Award 2006 of NASSCOM - India's peak IT industry association.

 Downsizing.
 The number of employees, which peaked at 1.652 million in 1991, was brought down progressively to 1.472 million by 2003, and to 1.412 million by 2006.
 One of the elements of retrenchment strategy is to trim off excess staff.
 The approach that the IR adopted was not to fill in vacancies created due to retirement or other reasons.
-This approach commenced substantially during the term of Mr Nitish Kumar as the Railway Minister and has been continued by Mr Yadav though at a slower pace (see Table 2 in appendix).
+This approach commenced during the term of Mr Nitish Kumar as the Railway Minister and has been continued by Mr Yadav.
 Again, downsizing as a strategy for reducing costs was initiated when Mr Nitish Kumar was the Railway Minister.
 Over the years the IR reduced the staff on payroll from about 1.58 million in 1999 to about 1.41 million by 2006, down 0.17 million or 10 percent.
-This resulted in the decline of overall expenditure by at least Rs 2,000 crores in 2006 (see Table 4 in appendix), compared to what it would have been had the staffing levels been comparable to those in 1999.
-In 1998, due to the impact of the Fifth Pay Commission the expenditure on staff and pension payments increased in real terms by almost 29 percent in just one year.
-It will be seen from Table 4 that the real growth rate in wage bill was significantly contained, during the period of Mr Nitish Kumar who was the Railway Minister in 1998-1999 and again in 2001-2004.
+This resulted in the decline of overall expenditure by at least Rs 2,000 crores in 2006 (see Table 4), compared to what it would have been had the staffing levels been comparable to those in 1999.

+In 1998, due to the impact of the Fifth Pay Commission the expenditure on staff and pension payments increased by almost 35 percent in just one year.
+It will be seen from Table 4 that growth rate in wage bill was contained (brought down to single digit growth rate from double digit growth rate) during the period of Mr Nitish Kumar who was the Railway Minister in 1998-1999 and again in 2001-2004.